parhelia512/DanglingLang/README.md

 print(b)
 ```

-While struct types must be properly declared before usage and they can be nested to allow more complex types:
+While, on the other hand, struct types must be properly declared before usage; however, they can be nested to allow more complex types:

 ```
 struct point {int x; int y;}